avbentem/airtime-calculator/README.md

   application payload sizes of 12 versus 13 bytes.
 This is the expected outcome.

-- Semtech's [LoRa Modem Designer's Guide (AN1200.13)](./doc/LoraDesignGuide_STD.pdf) defines some more parameters, especially preamble length (to detect the signal), header mode (to include a LoRa header with details such as coding rate, payload length and CRC), and low data rate optimisation mode (to avoid issues with drift of the crystal reference oscillator due to either temperature change or motion).
-For LoRaWAN, these are not configurable, so not exposed as a user input.
+- Semtech's [LoRa Modem Designer's Guide (AN1200.13)](./doc/LoraDesignGuide_STD.pdf) defines some more parameters, especially preamble length (to detect the signal), coding rate (CR, for forward error correction), header mode (to include a LoRa header with details such as coding rate, payload length and CRC), and low data rate optimisation mode (to avoid issues with drift of the crystal reference oscillator due to either temperature change or motion).
+For LoRaWAN, these are not configurable, so are not exposed as a user input (except for CR, if a non-default value is set through the URL.

-- For LoRaWAN, the preamble length is always 8, the LoRa-level header is always included, and low data rate optimisation mode is active for SF11 and SF12 on 125 kHz.
+- For LoRaWAN, the preamble length is always 8, CR is always 4/5, the LoRa-level header is always included, and low data rate optimisation mode is active for SF11 and SF12 on 125 kHz.

 ## URL structure